ETCGrantsDAO/etc-grants-dao-website/src/md/etc-grants-process.en.md

 ### Step 1: Call for Proposals { .scroll-element #grantsProcess.phases.step1}

-At the beginning of each grant round, the ETC grant committee will formally open the round with a call for proposals.
+At the beginning of each grant round, the EGD grant committee will formally open the round with a call for proposals.
 The documentation on the grant site and other marketing materials , will outline the exact timeline for each grant round, for the following phases:

 - • The application submission (generally 3 months, subject to change)
-- • The grant committee review and approval (generally one month, subject to change)
+- • The EGD grant committee review and approval (generally one month, subject to change)
 - • Announcing the recipients and disbursing the funds.

 ### Step 2: Grant Application Submission { .scroll-element #grantsProcess.phases.step2}